10 Clothes Middle-Aged Women Should Avoid

 Your thirties are an exciting time in your life, we would argue just as much as your twenties.
 But, of course, there’s a lot of difference between the two decades; you’ve grown into your “big girl pants”, you’re more mature, confident, assured, and just have a better sense of your self in general.

 But one area that can be hard to grow out of is your dressing style.
 As you approach middle age, you can no longer look to instagram models and social media influencers to tell you what will look good and what won’t.
-You have to develop your own sense of fashion based on your personal style, but also common sense in what a 30-year old should and should not be wearing.
+You have to develop your own sense of fashion based on your personal style, but also common sense in what a middle aged women should and should not be wearing.

 1. Too-trendy denim